The We Belong Project: Collaborative for Community-Engaged Research & Immigrant Justice

 In 2018, the “We Belong” Collaborative for Community-Engaged Research and Immigrant Justice was launched,

-Thriving Immigrants Collaborative, based in Watsonville.
+in partnership with the Thriving Immigrants Collaborative, based in Watsonville.

-We Belong Project Objectives:
+We Belong Project Objectives

 • Elevate immigrant voices/change public narrative